 Alia Ruemper is originally from Northern British Columbia.
-During her training she won many awards and represented her region at the BC Provincial Dance competition, three times.
-She also won “best overall” and “most entertaining” awards from the Calgary Triple Threat Dance conventions in 2003 and 2004.
+During her training she won many awards and represented her region at the BC Provincial Dance competition three times.
+She also won “best overall” and “most entertaining” awards from the Calgary Triple Threat Dance convention.

 Alia has attended the Dance Teacher Summit in New York City, as well as the Dance Studio Life Conference in Arizona.
-She has taken the following teacher training courses as well: Acrobatic Arts, Lisa Howell’s Perfect Form Physiotherapy, and the International Dance Teaching Standards.
-The world of dance is constantly changing and Alia strives to continue learning and educating herself in as many ways as possible.
+As a member of Healthy Dancer Canada, Alia recently presented at their fall conference in Calgary.
+Continuing education is important to Alia and she had also taken the following teacher training courses: Progressing Ballet Technique, Lisa Howell’s Perfect Form Physiotherapy, and International Dance Teaching Standards.
+The world of dance is constantly progressing and Alia strives to continue learning and educating herself in as many ways as possible.